 Claims for costs such as tolls, parking and public transport tickets must have a receipt attached.

-Business travel abroad
+HSE business travel abroad

 This applies to European and international travel outside Republic of Ireland.

 The CEO approves travel abroad for national directors.
 National directors approve travel abroad for all other staff.
 Assistant National Directors approve domestic air travel for all staff.

 Foreign travel requests are made using the business travel FT1 form (Excel, 228KB, 3 pages)